AG-Systems/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

 Rather than adjusting our video controls in the `click` event listener, we use the `play` and `pause` video events.
-When video starts playing, we change the button state to "pause" and hide video controls.
-When the video pauses, we simply change button state to "play" and show video controls.
+When video starts playing, we change the button state to "pause" and hide the video controls.
+When the video pauses, we simply change button state to "play" and show the video controls.

     video.addEventListener('play', function() {
       playPauseButton.classList.toggle('paused', true);